Megatower Carbon R Mountain Bike

-Santa Cruz has been known for answering our wildest dreams with real-life bikes that hit the nail on the head, and the new Megatower Carbon R Complete Bike doesn’t fall short.
-This enduro-hungry steed satiates what we thought was a never ending craving for lofty rides with big wheels, offering us 160-millimeters of travel that’s eager to please, and quick-rolling wagon wheels to charge down precarious lines that gobble up and spit out smaller bikes.
-While the Hightower LT gave us the impression that it might fill the gap between a trail rig and DH dominator, we had some qualms with the idea of slapping a 150mm fork and new linkage on a Hightower front triangle, which left us with a tall bottom bracket, and slacker seat tube.
-Fortunately the Megatower zooms into modern geometry to give us the aggressive feel we want, demonstrating the prowess of designers at Santa Cruz once again.
+Santa Cruz has been known for answering our wildest dreams with real-life bikes that hit the nail on the head, and the Megatower Carbon R doesn’t disappoint.
+This enduro-hungry steed satiates what we thought was a never-ending craving for lofty rides with big wheels, offering us 160-millimeters of travel that’s eager to please, and quick-rolling wagon wheels to charge down precarious lines that gobble up and spit out smaller bikes.

-When it comes to filling an appetite for enduro, it doesn’t surprise us that Santa Cruz has been cooking up a heavy-hitting 29er to add to their arsenal.
+Our portfolio of bikes reveals so many great mountain bikes from various brands and pretty much all of them have a heavy-hitting 29er in their arsenal and for good reason.
 Big wheels simply carry more speed in almost every riding situation, and with the modern geometry of today, these bikes are free to exploit their high-speed stability through chundery sections lined with old growth pines.
 Combined with the agile, nimble, and comfortable-in-the-air feel that you covet, you’ll find the recipe for an ideal endo race bike.
 This happens to be right where the Megatower lands, with some of the longest reach numbers, steepest seat tube angles, and longest wheelbases you’ll find from the firm’s headquarters, this trusty steed is one progressive 29er that begs to be let loose for berm blasting at warp speed.

-We may just be speculating, but it seemed to us that the LT was a quick fix to get Santa Cruz’s riders competitive in the enduro races, so it’s natural that its followed by a beast of a bike that started its life as an enduro weapon from the ground up.
-The Megatower represents a two-year project that Santa Cruz’s designers dedicated to addressing the needs of bigger hitting enduro and trail riders.
-A trained eye will be able to spot the immediate similarities to the newer lower-link driven VPP design that we see on the Nomad, Bronson, and V10, which, when paired with a generous 160-millimeters of rear travel, you’ll find more linear suspension curve for increased sensitivity off the top of the stroke, and more traction and small-bump compliance under braking, while maintaining reliable mid-stroke support and bottom out progression.
+The Megatower represents a two-year project dedicated to addressing the needs of bigger hitting enduro and trail riders.
+A bit part of this has to do with the lower-link driven VPP design that's now prevalent in Santa Cruz's lineup, which, when paired with a generous 160-millimeters of rear travel, you’ll find more linear suspension curve for increased sensitivity off the top of the stroke, and more traction and small-bump compliance under braking, while maintaining reliable mid-stroke support and bottom out progression.
 The revised suspension maintains the same efficient pedaling and climbing performance of previous generations of VPP while offering unprecedented, glued-to-the-trail grip, enabling you to push your limits with more confidence than ever.
 As an added bonus, the revised suspension design lets the bike play well with an array of different shocks from various brands as well as air or coil springs.

 The Megatower tucks itself nicely into Santa Cruz’s lineup right in between the DH World Cup annihilating V10, and the venerable Nomad when it comes to rock-gobbling hairy lines on demanding trails, however, we think that’s just one facet of the story.
 Versatility is the name of the game in modern bikes, and while at first glance it appears to be a bike that’s just built for hard hits, unlike the V10, we would whole-heartily toss a leg over the Megatower on trails that challenge us with long climbs that make us earn our descents.
 This comes from the lively feel of VPP that offers a reliable pedaling platform, and a steep seat tube angle that keeps you neatly perched for moments when you need to hammer the pedals to power up root-latticed switchbacks that lead you to the tree line.

-- A long-travel 29er that demonstrates Santa Cruz's authority
+- A long-travel 29er that demonstrates Santa Cruz's enduro authority

 - Long, slacker and low for enduro domination